Our people

 Luisa Beltran-Castillon

-Luisa is a quantitative researcher with a strong interest in child wellbeing and in supporting better social outcomes for the most vulnerable.
+Luisa is a quantitative researcher with a strong interest in supporting better social outcomes for the most vulnerable.
 With strong programming and technical skills, her focus is in making sense of the behavioural and social patterns underneath the numbers, and in the clear communication of analysis for easy use in policymaking.

 luisa.beltran-castillon@kotatainsight.co.nz